Saif-chihani/data-streaming-pipeline/METRICS.md

 ---

-**💡 Ce projet démontre une maîtrise complète des architectures de streaming modernes !**
+**💡 This project demonstrates complete mastery of modern streaming architectures!**